 Responsibility for many functions relating to security and privacy has been assigned to operational teams, including:

 The technical team, led by our Operations Director, is responsible for ensuring that our systems are secure, and that they are designed and maintained according to our SOPs, and industry best practice.

 · Information governance, compliance, and standards

 The virtualDCS information security management team is responsible governance, standards, and compliance issue.
 Further to this, we have trained an internal auditor to assist in the monitoring of these areas.

 · Information and document management

 The administration team is responsible for managing the company’s documentation library, across its computing and physical estate.

 All virtualDCS staff are assigned some responsibility for information security and privacy, according to our Standard Operating Procedures.
 Each member of our team must ensure they are familiar with their responsibilities, and act accordingly.

-To ensure that we’re meeting our obligations, and to provide our stakeholders with independent assurance of our performance, the British Standards Institute performs regular audits our Information Security Management System.
+To ensure that we’re meeting our obligations, and to provide our stakeholders with independent assurance of our performance, BSI performs regular audits on our Information Security Management System.
 These audits provide us with actionable feedback on our system, and enable us to continually improve our security and privacy.